mcarter78/band-route-problem/readme.md

 # Candidate Notes:

+Uses an algorithm to find the next nearest point to create a path through all points in the graph.
+Adds randomly generated city names to give context to a list of steps in the route.
+Select a number of stops and click the button to see the route path get generated.

+Libraries used:

 * Chance.js - library used to quickly add randomly generated city names to the datasets
-* Chart.js - charting library for scatter plot
+* Chart.js - charting library used for route graph

-* Thurs 4:20pm-5:00pm - init project, some graph prototyping
+Time used:

+* ~2 hours researching the problem and coming up with a solution
+* ~1 hour implementing solution, building data processing functions
+* ~1 hour styling/debugging